The Abridged Reference β€” 2026 Edition

 Slow (5–10x)

 Best compression-per-bit today.
 20–30% better than HEVC.
 Encoding slow but rapidly improving (SVT-AV1).
-HW decode in all modern GPUs.
+HW decode on newer GPUs (RTX 30+, Arc, etc.).
 Growing fast in ripping community.

 Year